 3) currently, and for the next 24 months will be operated exclusively outside of the City of St. Louis or the counties of St. Louis, St. Charles, Jefferson and Franklin.

 Owners must apply to the department for consideration of an out-of-area waiver.
 The department reserves the right to investigate any request received.
-See Out of Area Declaration Form to apply.
+See Out of Area Waiver Request to apply.

 A Reciprocity waiver is available for an emission inspection only required vehicle (one that is five years old or less) provided it is located outside Missouri, but in a state that conducts pass/fail OBD testing.
 You may contact the department for a list of these states.
 The motorist may obtain a vehicle emission inspection in that state and submit a copy of the inspection and a completed Reciprocity Waiver application to the department.
 Approval of the Reciprocity Waiver will allow the vehicle to be registered.